tangzheng1/PSCAN/README.md

 scan statistics, with scan windows adaptively defined to accommodate diverse topologies of variant positions in protein space.
 PSCAN performs fast gene-level association tests by combining SNP-set-based testing p-values across windows using the Cauchy method.
 In addition, PSCAN implements an efficient search algorithm for the detection of multiple signal regions in protein space.
-The details are described in Tang et al. (2020).
+The method details are described in Tang et al. (2020).

 ### References